How to Wire a Fuel Pump to a Toggle Switch (Steps With Photos)

 Tip 2: Install an Inline Fuse

-Tip 3: Utilize the Appropriate Wire Gauge
+Tip 3: Utilize an Appropriate Wire Gauge

 Tip 4: Keep your Fuel Pump Kill Switch Hidden

 If you leave the kill switch in an easily accessible location, your installation will be useless.
-Mount or hide your switch somewhere safe and accessible only to you.

 References

-Video Reference
+Video References:

 How helpful was this article?